JSMassmann/jsmassmann.github.io/index.md

 ## In preparation

-I'm preparing a couple of research articles and preprints, as well as a book or two teaching set theory and "pure apeirology" to beginners.
+I'm preparing a "couple" of research articles and preprints, as well as a book or two teaching set theory and "pure apeirology" to beginners.
 Of course, I won't upload their PDF or TEX here yet, for reasons related to privacy and plagiarism, but I might as well make a list of their titles (as well as in-progress page counts).
 For the sake of tidiness, I have sorted them in descending order in terms of how much I have written of them so far.

 - "Hod mice, The Ultimate K and the Ultrapower Axiom" - 24 pages
 - "Large Cardinals, Elementary Resemblance and the Rayo-like Hierarchy" - 22 pages